 1/2 c. natural sugar (sucanat or organic sugar)

 1 c. butter, melted (not too hot or it will melt all the chocolate chips)

 1 can organic sweetened condensed milk or 1 can of organic coconut milk

 1/3 c. organic peanut butter (crunchy or smooth)

 1 c. cacao chips, organic, 60% cacao or ghiradelli's dark chocolate chips 60% cacao

-Combine quickly - pour into rectangle cake pan or jelly roll pan - then bake at 375 for 15-20 minutes Less baking seems to be better so they are not dry and crumbly.
+Combine quickly, then pour into rectanglular cake pan or jelly roll pan.
+Bake at 375 for 15-20 minutes.
+Less baking seems to be better, so they are not dry and crumbly.